MattCarothers/uhp/README.md

 ## Example Configuration
 This diagram shows an example configuration for a simple POP3 honeypot.
 When a client connects, UHP issues a banner of "+OK Ready" to the client and moves into its initial state.
-In the initial state, any text other than "USER ..." from the client causes UHP to send back "-ERR No username given" and remain in the initial state.
+If the client sends a "PASS ..." command in this initial state without first sending a username, UHP responds back with "-ERR No username given" and remains in the initial state.
 If the client sends "USER ...", UHP replies back with "+OK" and moves into a new state in which the username has been accepted.
 In this new state, UHP responds to a "PASS ..." command with an invalid password error.

 ![POP3 State Diagram](https://mattcarothers.github.io/uhp/pop3-example.png)